rdmorganiser/rdmo-docs/docs/plugins/index.md

 Please refer to <https://github.com/rdmorganiser/rdmo/blob/master/rdmo/projects/imports.py> for the default project import plugins and code examples.
 The code which uses the plugin is located in <https://github.com/rdmorganiser/rdmo/blob/master/rdmo/projects/views.py> (`ProjectCreateUploadView`, `ProjectCreateImportView`, `ProjectUpdateUploadView`, `ProjectUpdateImportView`).

 As with the exports, it is also possible to create `ImportProvider` plugins, which import from a remote web service.
 In addition, these plugins need to implement a `render()` and `submit()` function, which are used on GET resp.
 POST requests, as for the exports.
-They can also be combined with OAuth2 authentification.
+They can also be combined with OAuth2 authentication.
 The GitHub and GitLab import plugins, which are part of RDMO can be considered example implementations: <https://github.com/rdmorganiser/rdmo/blob/master/rdmo/projects/imports.py>.

 The import plugin needs to be added to the `PROJECT_IMPORTS` in `config/settings/local.py`.
 The default settings are: